Ela-Bo/AboutMe/README.md

 ## To pick up the ball again - in the future I would like to introduce myself as follows:

 I am an experienced HR professional and a Data Scientist.

-Sincec September 2020 I started my journey to explore the world of e.g. data mining, data cleaning, data exploration .. as well as pair programming, reviews, daily stand ups and an upcoming final capstone project.
+In September 2020 I started my journey to explore the world of e.g. data mining, data cleaning, data exploration .. as well as pair programming, reviews, daily stand ups and an upcoming final capstone project.
 I am trying to figure out how I can initiate changes and be part of it.
 Especially interested in the HR-Analytics environment - I am curios to take a deep dive into the world of Data Science.
 Showing the world that Recruiters are not only annoying and like google says [„a waste of time“](https://www.recruiterly.com/blog/8-things-google-says-recruiters-are-and-8-things-they-actually-are/.) :-)

 ## Don't hesitate to connect